 Orders a generic server to exit with the specified Reason and waits for it to terminate.
-The gen\server process calls Module:terminate/2 before exiting.
+The gen_server process calls Module:terminate/2 before exiting.

 The function returns ok if the server terminates with the expected reason.
 Any other reason than normal, shutdown, or {shutdown, Term} causes an error report to be issued using logger(3).
+An exit signal with the same reason is sent to linked processes and ports.
 The default Reason is normal.